Ten0/homeassistant_python_typer/INSTALL.md

 Of course this requires AppDaemon to be installed on HomeAssistant.

 You may install the [AppDaemon add-on of HomeAssistant](https://github.com/hassio-addons/repository/blob/master/appdaemon/DOCS.md) for this.
+Make sure to enable "Start on boot" and "Watchdog" on the add-on.

 When using AppDaemon, you will be referring to entity IDs, so it may be practical to [enable the **Display entity IDs in picker** option](https://my.home-assistant.io/redirect/profile).